c-a-j/blog-site/content/to-do/to-do.md

     * possible solutions
         * find way to enable this inside prism shortcodes
         * need to reposition copy button or simply live without it

-## Fix broken links in github build
-* temporary solution in the archives
-* this is remaining bc process still needs improvement

-## Clean up `/notes/edb-schemas.md`
-* code blocks should be placed below description
-* incorporate `code-show-user` shortcode